decaf-dev/obsidian-tag-feed/README.md

 ```
 ````

-This will display a feed for the #feedback tag, 3 weeks from the current date
+This will display a feed for the #feedback tag, pulling notes that have been modified up to 3 weeks back

 ## Author